 Scleral lenses do three things simultaneously: they protect the eye, they provide vision correction, and they serve a therapeutic purpose by lubricating the eye.
 Scleral lenses decrease discomfort, pain, itchiness and eye redness while providing sharp, clear vision.

 These customized lenses form a dome over the cornea and rest on the sclera (the white part of the eye).
 The zone between the lens and the cornea provides a continuous moist environment that protects the cornea and provides relief for those with ocular surface disease.

 If you have OSD and are interested in scleral lenses, The Scleral Contact Lens at North Park Vision Center can help.
-Dr. Marcy Rose and Dr. Nathan Davis is specialized in fitting scleral lenses for dry eyes and other corneal conditions, and serves patients from all over Westminster, Broomfield, Thorntonand the Front Range, all throughout Colorado.
+Dr. Marcy Rose and Dr. Nathan Davis is specialized in fitting scleral lenses for dry eyes and other corneal conditions.Our practice serves patients from Westminster, Broomfield, Thornton, and the Front Range, Colorado and surrounding communities.